-The female bartender caught the Old Man staring at the man-boy.
+The Female Bartender with Bangs caught the Old Man staring at the man-boy.

 “You’re not in the right place for your kind of action.”
-She said to him as she set freshly washed pint glasses into the bar back shelf.
+She said to him as she set freshly washed pint glasses into the bar’s back shelf.

 “Is that so?”
 The Old Man bristled.